Rebecca Peri

-She has wanted to be a New Zealand Sign Language interpreter for as long as she can remember, says Rebecca Peri who is studying the Bachelor of Arts in New Zealand Sign Language – English Interpreting.
+She had wanted to be a New Zealand Sign Language interpreter for as long as she can remember, says Rebecca Peri who studied the Bachelor of Arts in New Zealand Sign Language – English Interpreting.

 Inspired to help Māori Deaf

-Her degree has helped her perfect her own skills, Rebecca says.
+Her degree helped her perfect her own skills, Rebecca says.

-Her studies haven’t been without ups and downs, she admits.
+Her studies weren’t without ups and downs, she admits.

-“My biggest challenge has been doubting myself and thinking I wasn’t good enough to pass or succeed.
-AUT has amazing support services, and the interpreting classes offer advice and skills on how to improve during my time here and prepare myself for my future endeavours.”
+“My biggest challenge was doubting myself and thinking I wasn’t good enough to pass or succeed.
+AUT has amazing support services, and the interpreting classes offered advice and skills on how to improve during my time here and prepare myself for my future endeavours.”

 Advice for other students